[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 According to a team of researchers at the US Department of Energy’s Oak Ridge National Laboratory, there’s a high chance that AI will replace software developers as early as 2040.

-“Programming trends suggest that software development will undergo a radical change in the future: the combination of machine learning, artificial intelligence, natural language processing, and code generation technologies will improve in such a way that machines, instead of humans, will write most of their own code by 2040,” state the researchers.
+Programming trends suggest that software development will undergo a radical change in the future: the combination of machine learning, artificial intelligence, natural language processing, and code generation technologies will improve in such a way that machines, instead of humans, will write most of their own code by 2040, state the researchers.

 Software developers are understandably worried.
 In fact, nearly 30 percent of the 550 software developers surveyed by Evans Data Corporation, a California-based market research firm that specializes in software development, believe that their development efforts will be replaced by artificial intelligence in the foreseeable future.

-How AI changed the software development world
+Current picture: How AI changes the software development world today

 NLP, a subfield of AI, has made significant strides in understanding and processing human language.
 NLP technologies have influenced software development through the development of chatbots, virtual assistants, and voice-activated interfaces.
 These applications allow users to interact with software systems using natural language, enhancing user experiences and opening up new avenues for software development.

-AI algorithms can analyze vast amounts of data to make intelligent recommendations and personalize software experiences.
+AI algorithms analyze vast amounts of data to make intelligent recommendations and personalize software experiences.
 For example, AI-powered recommendation systems are used in e-commerce applications to suggest products based on user preferences and browsing history.
 Similarly, AI can personalize user interfaces, content, and features based on individual user behavior and patterns.

 There are several AI tools and frameworks that are commonly used in software development to facilitate work and enable the development of AI-driven applications.
 Here are some of the most popular ones: